 All accountants know, one way of improving your profitability & cash flow is controlling your inventory.
 Different profit levels are perceived on your income statement due to different ways your inventory is managed and sourced.
 Therefore, how much cash your business generates depends on a few factors, including how you manage your inventory.
 Sourcing and managing inventory properly will help you increase profitability, resulting in a lower cost of goods sold.
 A decrease in the cost of goods sold means an increase in gross profit.
 A bigger gross profit can translate into higher profits if all other accounts are equal.

 Recognizing the signs of poor cashflow and poor inventory management usually go hand in hand, and this is how:

 Calculate your inventory cashflow

-Something you need to know is if your inventory will be able to meet the demands placed by your client.
-A simple calculation figures it all out: just examine this year’s inventory balance alongside last year’s inventory balance.
+Something you need to know is if your inventory will meet the demands placed by your client.
+A simple calculation figures it all out: examine this year’s inventory balance alongside last year’s inventory balance.
 If the balance has decreased, year on year, this represents cash inflow – i.e. you have exchanged inventory items for cash.
-If there is an increase, this indicates unsold items, and a cash outflow, both of which can lead to problems.
+If there is an increase, this indicates unsold items, and a cash outflow, which can lead to problems.